-Flashlight market is shared equally by organized and unorganized sectors.
-There is a visible significant shift from LED (battery operated) torches to low priced Rechargeable torches.
-Another aspect stalling the growth of this segment is the continuously improving electrification across the country, hence reducing the usage of portable torches by common man.
+Flashlight market continues to be shared equally by organized and unorganized sectors.
+Rechargeable torches are improving their presence and are a considerable threat to LED torch segment.
+Another aspect stalling the growth of this segment is the continuously improving electrification across the country, hence reducing the usage of portable torches.